 While managers and supervisors may have some “boss” tasks, their main job is to lead people and manage projects, assets, relationships, sales, or some combination.

-Management careers are wonderful for people who have subject matter knowledge in a particular field, but who also have additional credentials and experience that qualifies them to lead people
+Management careers are wonderful for people who have subject matter knowledge in a particular field but who also have additional credentials and experience that qualify them to lead people.

 Examples of management jobs in Mississippi

 With few exceptions, every industry and business needs managers.
 Even if the title is different, the role is the same: leading people and producing results while also reporting to higher leadership.

 Here are some examples of managerial roles that are important in Mississippi right now: